LeoKeidran/tc-autosplitters/index.md

 # FAQ

-Q - My live similarity is never reaching the threshold.
+Q - My live similarity is never reaching the threshold. <br>
 A - This can either be because the threshold is too high, or more likely the capture region isn't fully aligned with the image.
 Even if you tweak the X, Y / Width, Height values, it may not 100% match the image database.
 As such, you will need to further adjust these values to get consistent results.

-Q - Why is there a yellow border around OBS?
+Q - Why is there a yellow border around OBS? <br>
 A - Sadly this is due to the UWP Capture API.
 It's a "Security Feature" by Microsoft.
 You cannot remove this I'm afraid.

-Q - I need help!
+Q - I need help! <br>
 A - Join the [Trauma Center Discord]https://discord.com/invite/h4qwmkY), and ask for help there.
 I'll take a look with you to iron out your issues.

 # Special Thanks